GAM-team/GAM/wiki/Vault-Takeout.md

 For `corpus drive`, you can specify advanced search options:
 * `driveversiondate <Date>|<Time>` - Search the versions of the Drive file as of the reference date.
 These timestamps are in GMT and rounded down to the given date.
-* `includeshareddrives False` - Do not include Shared Drives in the search, this is the default.
+* `includeshareddrives False` - Resources in shared drives where account is not a member are included in the search, this is the default
-* `includeshareddrives True` - Include Shared Drives in the search.
+* `includeshareddrives True` - Resources in shared drives are included in the search
+* `sharedrivesoption included` - Resources in shared drives are included in the search
+* `sharedrivesoption included_if_account_is_not_a_member` - Resources in shared drives where account is not a member are included in the search, this is the default
+* `sharedrivesoption not_included` - Resources in shared drives are not included in the search
 * `driveclientsideencryption any` - Include both client-side encrypted and unencrypted content in search, this is the default.
 * `driveclientsideencryption encrypted` - Include client-side encrypted content only in search.
 * `driveclientsideencryption unencrypted` - Include client-side unencrypted content only in search.